Arizona Sales Tax & Audit Guide

 Option 2: Voluntary Disclosure Agreement (VDA)

-Arizona's lookback period: The standard lookback period is four years; however, this is determined on a case-by-case basis.
+Arizona's lookback period: The standard lookback period is four years; however, the ADOR determines this on a case-by-case basis.

 A VDA may be a good option for you if: